-Loca Local Government Employees No Reference Question Response Comments 1 s5.36(4) & s5.37(3) Admin Reg 18A Were all CEO and/or senior employee vacancies advertised in accordance with Local Government (Administration) Regulations 1996, regulation 18A?
-Yes 2 Admin Reg 18E Was all information provided in applications for the position of CEO true and accurate?
-Yes 3 Admin Reg 18F Was the remuneration and other benefits paid to a CEO on appointment the same remuneration and benefits advertised for the position under section 5.36(4) of the Local Government Act 1995?
-Yes 4 s5.37(2) Did the CEO inform council of each proposal to employ or dismiss senior employee?
-Yes Item 13.2.5 OMC 25 May 2023 resolution 069/23 5 s5.37(2) Where council rejected a CEO's recommendation to employ or dismiss a senior employee, did it inform the CEO of the reasons for doing so?
+Local Government Employees No Reference Question Response Comments 1 s5.36(4) & s5.37(3) Admin Reg 18A Were all CEO and/or senior employee vacancies advertised in accordance with Local Government (Administration) Regulations 1996, regulation 18A?
+N/A 2 Admin Reg 18E Was all information provided in applications for the position of CEO true and accurate?
+N/A 3 Admin Reg 18F Was the remuneration and other benefits paid to a CEO on appointment the same remuneration and benefits advertised for the position under section 5.36(4) of the Local Government Act 1995?
+N/A 4 s5.37(2) Did the CEO inform council of each proposal to employ or dismiss senior employee?
+N/A 5 s5.37(2) Where council rejected a CEO's recommendation to employ or dismiss a senior employee, did it inform the CEO of the reasons for doing so?
 N/A

-Offic Official Conduct No Reference Question Response Comments 1 s5.120 Has the local government designated an employee to be its complaints officer?
-N/A 2 s5.121(1) & (2) Has the complaints officer for the local government maintained a register of complaints which records all complaints that resulted in a finding under section 5.110(2)(a) of the Local Government Act 1995?
+Official Conduct No Reference Question Response Comments 1 s5.120 Has the local government designated an employee to be its complaints officer?
+N/A CEO is the complaints officer 2 s5.121(1) & (2) Has the complaints officer for the local government maintained a register of complaints which records all complaints that resulted in a finding under section 5.110(2)(a) of the Local Government Act 1995?
 Yes 3 S5.121(2) Does the complaints register include all information required by section 5.121(2) of the Local Government Act 1995?
 Yes 4 s5.121(3) Has the CEO published an up-to-date version of the register of the complaints on the local government's official website?
 Yes

 No Reference Question Response Comments 1 F&G Reg 11A(1) & (3) Did the local government comply with its current purchasing policy, adopted under the Local Government (Functions and General) Regulations 1996, regulations 11A(1) and (3) in relation to the supply of goods or services where the consideration under the contract was, or was expected to be, \$250,000 or less or worth \$250,000 or less?
 No Cannot guarantee compliance has occurred with all purchasing activities below \$250,000.
-Minor non-compliances noted through audit management letter.
-Systems updated to minimise risk of non compliance.
+Interim and final audit noted some minor instances of non compliance may exist.
+Systems being monitored to minimise risk of non compliance.
 2 s3.57 F&G Reg 11 Subject to Local Government (Functions and General) Regulations 1996, regulation 11(2), did the local government invite tenders for all contracts for the supply of goods or services where the consideration under the contract was, or was expected to be, worth more than the consideration stated in regulation 11(1) of the Regulations?
 Yes 3 F&G Regs 11(1), 12(2), 13, & 14(1), (3), and (4) When regulations 11(1), 12(2) or 13 of the Local Government Functions and General) Regulations 1996, required tenders to be publicly invited, did the local government invite tenders via Statewide public notice in accordance with Regulation 14(3) and (4)?
-Yes
+No RFT 01-24 was not via statewide public notice as prescribed by regulations.